rerun-io/rerun/docs/content/reference/types/archetypes/image.md

 See also [`archetypes.DepthImage`](https://rerun.io/docs/reference/types/archetypes/depth_image) and [`archetypes.SegmentationImage`](https://rerun.io/docs/reference/types/archetypes/segmentation_image).

+Rerun also supports compressed images (JPEG, PNG, …), using [`archetypes.EncodedImage`](https://rerun.io/docs/reference/types/archetypes/encoded_image).
+For images that refer to video frames see [`archetypes.VideoFrameReference`](https://rerun.io/docs/reference/types/archetypes/video_frame_reference?speculative-link).
+Compressing images or using video data instead can save a lot of bandwidth and memory.

 The raw image data is stored as a single buffer of bytes in a [`components.Blob`](https://rerun.io/docs/reference/types/components/blob).
 The meaning of these bytes is determined by the [`components.ImageFormat`](https://rerun.io/docs/reference/types/components/image_format) which specifies the resolution and the pixel format (e.g. RGB, RGBA, …).

 The order of dimensions in the underlying [`components.Blob`](https://rerun.io/docs/reference/types/components/blob) follows the typical row-major, interleaved-pixel image format.

-Rerun also supports compressed images (JPEG, PNG, …), using [`archetypes.EncodedImage`](https://rerun.io/docs/reference/types/archetypes/encoded_image).
-Compressing images can save a lot of bandwidth and memory.

 ## Components